Team-cenTinal/ContriKart-electrothon4.0/README.md

 STEP1: CLICK ON THE ITEMS TO BE DONATED BUTTON ON HOME PAGE.

 STEP2: CONTACT THE DONATOR OF THE PARTICULAR ITEM YOU WANT .

+---
+<a name="future"></a>
+## FUTURE OF THE PRODUCT

+>After the launch of our full working website anyone(person/organisation) can go through our website and create an account to donate which are no use of them and they feel free   to give to anyone and after thaat they can get full history of their donating items.
+And they can also see the items to be donated list and if they need any of the items they   can contact to the donor easily from any means of communication provided by the donator.

+>After implementing above feature we will add noyification alert for the person/orginastion signed up seeking donation as anyone listed the donated items in their pincode so   they can easily filter out according to their ease.